Harishankar-GitHub/Namaste-JavaScript/README.md

 ### Hoisting in Javascript
 > Hoisting is a phenomena in Javascript where **variables and functions can be accessed without any error even before they are iniitialized**.

+> Click [here](https://github.com/Harishankar-GitHub/Namaste-JavaScript/tree/main/Hoisting%20in%20Javascript) to go to the code.

+---

+### How Functions work in Javascript? & Variable Environment

+> Click [here]() to go to the code.

+---